Antonioosss/manual-testing-ecommerce-app/README.md

-# mManual Testing Project - E-commerce Application
+# Manual Testing Project - E-commerce Application

 ## About the project